5 Ways Your Home Could Be Destroying Your Health!

 It’s common knowledge to most that cold weather brings on colds.
 Why does this happen?
 Hint: It’s not just because you didn’t wear a coat when you picked up the mail yesterday morning!

-Research teams have found that rhinovirus, that obnixious toxin that causes your common cold, thrives in cold weather because it lives in lower than average body temperature.
-Basically...cold weather impairs your immune system.
-If your home's heating system is on the blink, you might as well just lay out the welcome mat for your annual cold, it's coming home!
+Research teams have found that rhinovirus, the obnoxious toxin that causes your common cold, thrives in cold weather because it lives in lower-than-average body temperatures.
+Basically, cold weather impairs your immune system.
+If your home’s heating system is on the blink, you might as well just lay out the welcome mat for your annual cold — it’s coming home!

-With the temperature change and no escape indoors, the barometric pressure (the result of drastic temperature shifts) can become so intense that it leads to severe sinus issues and migraines, especially for those of you who already suffer from persistent migraines to begin with.
+With the temperature change and no escape indoors, the barometric pressure (the result of drastic temperature shifts) can become so intense that it leads to severe sinus issues and migraines, especially for those of you who already suffer from persistent migraines.

 2. Cardiovascular Issues

-The cold air makes your body work overtime to regulate it's temperature--especially your lungs and heart.
-This can cause your blood pressure to rise and your blood vessels to constrict so they can get back into your heart..this can trigger ventricular fibrillation, which means you could have a serious health issue.
+The cold air makes your body work overtime to regulate its temperature—especially your lungs and heart.
+This can cause your blood pressure to rise and your blood vessels to constrict so they can get back into your heart.
+This process can trigger ventricular fibrillation, which means you could have a serious health issue.

 3. Lung Spasms

-As many of us know, cold weather can be even worse for allergy and asthma sufferers because of its' affect on the lungs.
-The exchange of cold air when you inhale, and warm air going out with each exhale puts your lungs in a constant state of confusion.
+As many of us know, cold weather can be even worse for allergy and asthma sufferers because of its effect on the lungs.
+The exchange of cold air when you inhale and warm air going out with each exhale puts your lungs in a constant state of confusion.
 When your airways are chilled, they respond by swelling and spasming, making it difficult to breathe.

 4. Feelings of Depression

-You've probably heard of "seasonal depression," and how the short days and lack of sun makes your brain respond in sadness, but what you didn't know is how your brain reacts to the cold weather.
-Just like your body when it's subject to cold temperatures, your brain is sensitive to low temperatures and responds by feelings of misery.
-This can not only lead to feelings of gloominess, but impaired judgement, slurred speech and even a decreased level of consciousness.
+You’ve probably heard of seasonal depression and how the short days and lack of sun makes your brain respond in sadness, but what you didn’t know is how your brain reacts to the cold weather.
+Just like your body when it’s subjected to cold temperatures, your brain is sensitive to low temperatures and responds with feelings of misery.
+This can not only lead to feelings of gloominess, but impaired judgment, slurred speech, and even a decreased level of consciousness.